gsanhueza/BlastSight/README.md

 ### App Mode

-Start the application with `python -m minevis`.
+Start the application with `python -m caseron`.

 From there you can load elements with File > Load [element].